| |

 About the Halloween Haberdashery Quilt, aka the Witch’s Hat Quilt

-What if I don’t want to make an entire quilt?
+What if I Don’t Want to Make an Entire Quilt?

 What is the Difficulty Level of the Pattern?

-The pattern has step-by-step photos, so it’s a good one to tackle if you want to move a bit beyond just “squares” when it comes to quilting.
+The pattern has step-by-step photos, so it’s a good one to tackle if you want to move beyond just “squares” when it comes to quilting.
 I will say that the Foundation Paper Piecing (FPP) pattern version of the block is a beginner FPP pattern.
 So if you’re new to that, you’ll be fine.

 How to Join the Quilt Along